Danspace Project Presents

 Danspace’s mainstage performance series, which features 15-25 weeks of dance work by select local, national and international artists per year.

 How to apply

 Danspace Project does not have a formal application process (except DraftWork, see below) and work is reviewed by the Executive Director, Program Director and guest curators throughout the year.
 Artists are welcome to submit materials but due to the high volume of solicitations Danspace cannot guarantee a response to unsolicited proposals (please do not send hard copies of videos or other materials).
 You are welcome to invite Danspace Project program staff to a performance or rehearsal as an introduction to your work.
 Please note that this is a process that often takes several years and there are no deadlines.

 Since their inception in 2009-10, Danspace Project’s Platforms have been the signature program of CW2.
 The Platforms are multi-week series of performances and events organized by guest curators.
 The Platforms were conceived as “exhibitions that unfold over time” and act as inquiries into artistic, choreographic and curatorial concerns.
-Nine Platforms have been held to date, each accompanied by a print catalogue.
-Guest artist curators have included Trajal Harrell, Ishmael Houston-Jones, Judy Hussie-Taylor, Claudia La Rocco, Juliette Mapp, Ralph Lemon, David Parker, and Melinda Ring.
+Twelve, Platforms have been held to date, each accompanied by a print catalogue.
+Guest artist curators have included DD Dorvillier, Trajal Harrell, Ishmael Houston-Jones, Judy Hussie-Taylor, Claudia La Rocco, Juliette Mapp, Ralph Lemon, David Parker, Will Rawls, Melinda Ring, and Reggie Wilson.

 Conversations Without Walls

 The Conversations Without Walls are long-form, Saturday afternoon roundtable discussions which bring together artists, scholars, writers, and others to provide context and insight into Platforms and other Danspace programs.